ANALYSIS-With record pump prices, Biden hard-pressed to ramp up Russia sanctions | Headlines

 U.S. officials, for example, are in talks with European and Asian allies about imposing potential price caps on purchases of Russian oil, Deputy Treasury Secretary Wally Adeyemo said on Tuesday.
 Some officials believe price caps are among several methods that could deepen Russia's economic pain without spiking global oil markets further because only the revenues would be cut, not volumes of oil going to market.

 As the Biden administration contemplates expanding punitive measures on Russia for its invasion of Ukraine, a big hurdle lies closer to home: the American consumer.
-U.S. drivers are embarking on summer vacations with gasoline prices averaging more than $5 a gallon for the first time.
-And rising oil and natural gas prices are helping to boost inflation to the highest level in four decades, driving up prices for food, electricity, and housing.
+U.S. drivers are embarking on summer vacations with gasoline prices averaging more than $5 a gallon for the first time ever.
+And rising oil and natural gas prices are helping to boost inflation to the highest level in four decades, driving up prices for food, electricity and housing.

 Tougher sanctions on Russia, among the world's biggest oil and gas suppliers, would likely only make that worse.
 "It's like kicking them while they're down," said Ellen Wald, an energy historian and a senior fellow at the Atlantic Council think tank, said about the prospect of actions that could make prices higher for U.S. fuel consumers.